ramiromagno/vermeulen/README.md

 ## Usage

 Because of CRAN size limits the data is not provided at installation time.
-The data can be retrieved after installation with a set of helper functions from this GitHub repository:
+The data can be retrieved from this GitHub repository after installation with the following helper functions :

 -   `amplification_curves()`
 -   `reactions()`